 - Wait time – create a max wait time and queue size to help figure out how long you will keep clients waiting for an agent, and when calls should start getting pushed to voicemail or an alternate phone number.

 - Call back – give customers the ability to request a callback instead of waiting in line for an agent.

 - Business Hours – just like for other channels, set business hours for Zendesk Talk; any calls outside of business hours will go to voicemail.

 - Failover – what happens if zendesk goes down?
 In the event of a Zendesk outage, Failover automatically sends incoming calls to an alternate number.

 Zendesk Talk isn’t just for voice calls.
-Send and receive text messages through the Zendesk dashboard through any local or toll free number you choose. customers can even send images and screenshots to help facilitate their inquiry.
-Texts are also supported within business rules, allowing you to utilize features like triggers, automations and macros with your text workflows.
+Send and receive text messages through the Zendesk dashboard through any local or toll-free number you choose. customers can even send images and screenshots to help facilitate their inquiry.
+Texts are also supported within business rules, allowing you to utilize features like triggers, automation, and macros with your text workflows.